 It should sound very familiar if you’re an Apple fan.
 There are less expensive computers that often have more powerful hardware than the Mac.
 There are often phones that have similar functionality to the iPhone for less money.
 Apple fans pay a premium for the tightly integrated experience with Apple devices, just like Peloton customers do with Peloton hardware.

 With Fitness+, Apple is offering on-demand classes with a variety of workouts with a team of trainers.
 It’ll have workouts in the Activity app show the watch metrics on the screen, and offer Apple Music integration (similar to Peloton), but outside of that, it’s really just video-based workout content.
 It also lacks the live classes that are very popular with Peloton fans.

 One could make the argument that Fitness+ is a competitor to Peloton Digital, and that is true.
 Peloton Digital isn’t a profit center for Peloton, though.
-During their investor and analyst event from yesterday, John Foley confirmed as much when he said, “It isn’t really a business.”
+During a recent investor and analyst event, Peloton CEO John Foley confirmed as much when he said, “It isn’t really a business.”

 ‘They’re not coming into that [hardware] category,’ Foley said about Apple.
 ‘They’re just going to be the content.
 And we think the special sauce, the magic, is our connected platforms and in order to work out at home you need a stationary bike if you’re going to be biking, you need a treadmill if you’re going to be running.’